Shareware: History

 In 1982, Andrew Fluegelman created a program for the IBM PC called PC-Talk, a telecommunications program, and used the term freeware; he described it "as an experiment in economics more than altruism".
 About the same time, Jim "Button" Knopf released PC-File, a database program, calling it user-supported software.
 Not much later, Bob Wallace produced PC-Write, a word processor, and called it shareware.
 Appearing in an episode of Horizon titled Psychedelic Science originally broadcast 5 April 1998, Bob Wallace said the idea for shareware came to him "to some extent as a result of my psychedelic experience".
 Fluegelman said that his experience as a book publisher and author discouraged him from finding a traditional software publisher.
 KQED pledge drives inspired his distribution method, as well as his not knowing how to implement copy protection.

-In 1983 Jerry Pournelle wrote of "an increasingly popular variant" of free software "that has no name, but works thus: 'If you like this, send me (the author) some money.
+In 1983, Jerry Pournelle wrote of "an increasingly popular variant" of free software "that has no name, but works thus: 'If you like this, send me (the author) some money.
 I prefer cash.
 In 1984, Softalk-PC magazine had a column, The Public Library, about such software.
 Public domain is a misnomer for shareware, and Freeware was trademarked by Fluegelman and could not be used legally by others, and User-Supported Software was too cumbersome.
 So columnist Nelson Ford had a contest to come up with a better name.

 The most popular name submitted was Shareware, which was being used by Wallace.
 However, Wallace acknowledged that he got the term from an InfoWorld magazine column by that name in the 1970s, and that he considered the name to be generic, so its use became established over freeware and user-supported software.

-By 1984 Knopf reported receiving about $1,000 a day for PC-File, and by 1985 Fluegelman was receiving "dozens of $35 checks" daily.
+By 1984, Knopf reported receiving about $1,000 a day for PC-File, and by 1985 Fluegelman was receiving "dozens of $35 checks" daily.
 He had two employees to fulfill orders and answer questions for PC-Talk.
-By 1988 more than 27,000 registered PC-Write users were paying $1.5 million a year.
+By 1988, more than 27,000 registered PC-Write users were paying $1.5 million a year.
 Fluegelman, Knopf, and Wallace clearly established shareware as a viable software distribution model by becoming wealthy.

-Prior to the popularity of the World Wide Web and widespread Internet access, shareware was often the only economical way for independent software authors to get their product onto users' desktops.
+Before the popularity of the World Wide Web and widespread Internet access, shareware was often the only economical way for independent software authors to get their product onto users' desktops.
 Those with Internet or BBS access could download software and distribute it amongst their friends or user groups, who would then be encouraged to send the registration fee to the author, usually via postal mail.
-During the late 1980s and early 1990s, shareware software was widely distributed over online services, bulletin board systems and on diskettes.
+During the late 1980s and early 1990s, shareware software was widely distributed over online services, BBS, and on diskettes.
 Contrary to commercial developers who spent millions of dollars urging users "Don't Copy That Floppy", shareware developers encouraged users to upload the software and share it on disks.